Mitt Romney

-Romney did not seek reelection in 2006, instead focusing on his campaign for the Republican nomination in the 2008 presidential election, which he lost to Senator John McCain.
-Romney ran for president again four years later and was the Republican nominee in the 2012 presidential election, becoming the first LDS Church member to be a major party's nominee.
-He lost the election to President Barack Obama.
-After reestablishing residency in Utah, Romney ran for U.S. Senate in 2018.
-When Romney won the Republican nomination and general election, he became the first person in modern American history to be elected governor and U.S. senator of different states.
+Romney did not seek reelection as governor in 2006 and instead sought the 2008 Republican presidential nomination, which he lost to Senator John McCain.
+He won the nomination for the next presidential election, choosing Paul Ryan as his running mate.
+He lost the general election to incumbent President Barack Obama.
+After reestablishing residency in Utah, Romney successfully ran for the U.S. Senate in 2018, becoming the first person in modern U.S. history to be elected governor and U.S. senator of different states.

-Generally considered a moderate or neoconservative Republican, Romney was the lone Republican to vote to convict Donald Trump in his first impeachment trial, making him the first senator ever to have voted to remove a president of the same party from office.
-Romney also voted to convict in Trump's second trial in 2021.
-He marched alongside Black Lives Matter protestors, voted to confirm Ketanji Brown Jackson to the Supreme Court, supported gun control measures, and did not vote for Trump in the 2016, 2020, and 2024 presidential elections.
-He has long been hawkish on relations with Iran, China, and Russia, and was one of Israel's staunchest supporters in Congress.
-In 2023, Romney announced he would not run for reelection in 2024 and retired from the Senate when his term expired in 2025.
+Throughout his political career, Romney has generally been considered a moderate or neoconservative Republican.
+During his term in the Senate, he marched alongside Black Lives Matter protesters, voted to confirm Ketanji Brown Jackson to the U.S. Supreme Court, supported gun control measures, and became the first senator in U.S. history to vote to convict a president of his own party in an impeachment trial when he voted to convict Donald Trump during his first impeachment trial in 2020; he also voted to convict in Trump's second trial in 2021.
+He has long been hawkish on relations with Iran, China, and Russia, and is a staunch supporter of Israel and Ukraine.
+In 2023, he announced he would not seek reelection and retired from the Senate when his term expired in 2025.

 Early and personal life

 Heritage and youth

-Willard Mitt Romney was born on March 12, 1947, at Harper University Hospital in Detroit, Michigan, one of four children born to automobile executive George W. Romney and actress and homemaker Lenore Romney (née LaFount).
-His mother was a native of Logan, Utah, and his father was born to American parents in a Mormon colony in Chihuahua, Mexico.
-Of primarily English descent, he also has Scottish and German ancestry.
+Willard Mitt Romney was born on March 12, 1947, at Harper University Hospital in Detroit, Michigan, one of four children of automobile executive George W. Romney and actress and homemaker Lenore Romney (née LaFount).
+His mother was from Logan, Utah, and his father was born to American parents in a Mormon colony in Chihuahua, Mexico.
 A fifth-generation member of the LDS Church, he is a great-grandson of Miles Park Romney and a great-great-grandson of Miles Romney, who converted to Mormonism in its first decade.
 Another great-great-grandfather, Parley P. Pratt, helped lead the early church.